 Other areas with tax issues related to closing your business, include:

-The IRS has also provided helpful guidance on closing a business.
+More Information: The IRS provides helpful guidance on closing a business.

 More Information